WDI-SEA/react-development-course-materials/01-React Key Concepts/README.md

 # React Key Concepts

 This is Unit 1 of the complete React Development Course.

-This covers the following:
+It includes the following:

 1) **Welcome to the Course**: Interactive Lecture